npryce/snodge/README.md

 In a Nutshell
 -------------

-Output 10 random mutations of the JSON document, for example:
+Output 10 random mutations of the JSON document:

 Java 7: